ELCA logo Christ Lutheran Church banner Christ Lutheran Church building

 The Beginning Years - 1863 to 1887

-1863: Earliest Beginnings in Glencoe
+1863: Earliest Beginnings in Glencoe and Montana

 Rev. Ernst Stube, a Lutheran medical missionary, serving a congregation at Fountain City, WI, began serving families in the Buffalo County Township of Glencoe, near the village of Arcadia.
 He traveled to the Glencoe area once a month for twelve years, meeting in homes, to bring the Gospel to the pioneers.
+Sometime during these early years, the traveling minister also began serving the Lutherans in the Buffalo County Township of Montana.

 1866: Land Donated in Glencoe Township